-ISP is committed to the recruitment of high quality foster parents who can meet the needs of children referred to ISP and it operates within the Safer Recruitment Policy and thus has a carefully designed selection process.
-Upon initial enquiry, the enquiries team discuss with prospective foster parents details of the organisation and information about how to become foster parents.
-This is an initial screening process and where appropriate the enquiries team then suggest an Initial Visit (within 10 days) to the prospective foster parents.
-There is a further opportunity to gain more information about ISP and the wider concept of therapeutic fostering during a virtual information session.
+ISP is committed to the recruitment of high-quality foster parents who can meet the needs of children referred to ISP and it operates within the Safer Recruitment Policy and thus has a carefully designed selection process.
+Upon initial enquiry, the enquiries team discuss with prospective foster parent's details of the organisation and information about how to become foster parents.
+This is an initial screening process and where appropriate contact with the applicant is required to be made by the end of the next working day to arrange an online/face to face visit (the applicant's preference has been noted on the 'Next Steps' section of the Initial Enquiry Form).
+There is also further opportunity to gain more information about ISP and the wider concept of therapeutic fostering during a virtual information session held weekly across the year.

-Once this stage is successfully completed, prospective foster parents will be invited to attend the ISP Skills to Foster Training.
-Following this, a health and safety visit takes place and a detailed Form F assessment is undertaken by an independent Social Worker reporting to the ISP Fostering Team.
+Once this stage is successfully completed, prospective foster parents will be invited to attend the newly developed ISP Preparing to Foster Course.
+A health and safety visit takes place, and a detailed Form F assessment is undertaken by an independent Social Worker reporting to the Fostering Social Worker and overseen by the Registered Manager.
+Some assessments may commence prior to applicants attending the Preparing to Foster course if they can demonstrate appropriate skills and knowledge.

 Stage 1 and Stage 2 of Assessment: In accordance with The Care Planning, Placement and Case Review and Fostering Services (Miscellaneous Amendments) Regulations 2013, which amended the Fostering Services (England) regulations 2011, the process ISP follows for assessing a person's suitability to foster consists of two stages.
-These stages are usually carried out concurrently, but the information required for Stage 1, as defined in Schedule 3 Part 1 of the 2013 Regulations, is sought as soon as possible, and the decision about whether an applicant has successfully completed Stage 1 is made within 10 working days of all the information required.
+These stages are usually carried out concurrently, but the information required for Stage 1, as defined in Schedule 3 Part 1 of the 2013 Regulations, is sought as soon as possible, and the decision about whether an applicant has successfully completed Stage 1 is made within 10 working days of all the information required being received.